-Adopted: 12/10/08 Revised: 2/14/2011

-Board Policy JHC
+Adopted: 12/10/08 / Revised: 2/14/2011 Sweetwater County School District Number One State of Wyoming Board Policy JHC

 Child Abuse Policy Reporting

 Wyoming's Child Protective Services Act, Wyo.
 Stat.
 14-3-201 through 215, seeks to protect the best interests of a child by offering protective services when necessary to prevent any harm to the child or other children living in the same home and to protect children from abuse or neglect which jeopardize their health or welfare.